sxiii/linux-downloader/README.md

 3. Adding more distributions

 ## Notes
-* automation.sh is in the main script
+* download.sh is in the main script
 * distrofunctions.sh contains all URL/mirror/HTTP scraping stuff

 Feel free to do a pull request or ask me to add your favourite distro in the issues.